jheagle/collect-your-stuff/README.md

 <a name="new_DoublyLinkedList_new"></a>

 ### new DoublyLinkedList()
-Create the new DoublyLinkedList instance, configure the Linker and List classes.
+Create the new DoublyLinkedList instance.

 <a name="DoublyLinkedList+list"></a>